The secure CJSM email is:

 “Ethical and very meticulous in his cross-examination.”Chambers & Partners (UK Bar) 2017

 Iain is a seasoned and compassionate barrister specialising in serious crime.
-He is a fighter who always goes the extra mile for his clients, whether in England and Wales, or before overseas jurisdictions.
+He is a fighter who always goes the extra mile for his clients, whether before domestic or overseas jurisdictions.
 Iain represents defendants charged with the gravest of offences and has a particular expertise in international crimes, firearms, and immigration related cases.
 He is developing a strong practice in extradition.
 Iain prides himself on his meticulous preparation and intelligent trial strategy.
 Clients regularly comment favourably on his down-to-earth, unpretentious approach.

-Iain is an extremely experienced criminal barrister.
+Iain is an extremely experienced criminal barrister, both at trial and on appeal.
 He represents defendants charged with the most serious offences of violence, murder, public disorder, rape and sexual assaults, armed robbery, complex fraud, and drugs trafficking and supply.
 He has particular expertise in terrorism, international crimes and firearms cases.
 His background as a practitioner in immigration and asylum law enables him to bring an in-depth knowledge to people smuggling and illegal entry cases, and cases which feature other immigration or deportation issues.
 Iain has a special enthusiasm for cases which provide the opportunity to advance abuse of process arguments.

 Iain also has considerable experience representing prisoners in all types of disciplinary and Parole Board hearings, including recall and lifer cases.